SphericalElephant/ExSeq/README.md

 | Option                           | Description                                                                                                                                                    |
 | -------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |
+| dataMapper                       | The instance of the dataMapper to use.
+Currently only Sequelize is supported.
 | middleware                       |                                                                                                                                                                |
 | middleware.associationMiddleware |                                                                                                                                                                |
 | openapi                          |                                                                                                                                                                |
 | idRegex                          | The regular expression that is used to determin the correctness of an id.
 Uses express' route param regex.
 Specify the regex as a string, without enclosing () |

 ### Error Objects